JesseStraat/Quantum-Werewolf/README.md

 Now the game can officially begin.
 It starts with a night phase

-At night:
+#### During the night:

-   Actions are taken in order of ID, although only the GM knows everyone's ID, so he may only commit the actions once everyone has submitted their targets.
+- Actions are taken in order of ID, although only the GM knows everyone's ID, so he may only commit the actions once everyone has submitted their targets.

 - Each player with a non-zero probability of being a seer can look at another player's role.
 All permutations where the acting player is a seer and the target is not the role seen by the seer are eliminated.

    > P: this is realised using the "seer" command.

    > FE: Alice looks at Bob's role, so Zack runs "seer('Alice', 'Bob')" and tells Alice she sees he is a werewolf.
 Permutation [s, v, w, w] gets removed from the superposition, since it is impossible.

 - Each player with a non-zero probability of being a werewolf can attempt to kill another player.
 All alive wolves in all permutations must do this at any point during the game in order for someone to be killed by wolves.

    > P: this is realised using the "wolf" command.